 Processing the Death of a Friend: Reflection

 I close my eyes and see your mother’s face.
 It breaks me.
 Her lips are trembling, her eyes well with tears.
-We walk into the hospital room and I sit down.
+We walk into the bereavement room and I sit down.
 I try to keep it together as my parents console yours’.
 I think of your body that’s in the other room, and your soul that’s up in heaven.
 Can you see us?

 I close my eyes and cry.

 I see my mother sobbing.
 She breaks down, cupping a hand over her mouth.
 I cannot watch.
 Your parents leave the hospital with your wallet in a ziplock bag.
-My heart sinks, my breath grows short.
+My heart sinks.
+My breath grows short.
 I cannot bear it.

 Your father is looking up at the stars as we stand outside the hospital.
 The sides of his mouth are turned up as his searching eyes behold the heavens above.
 I feel calmed.